suROMAJIN/metacrafters-repo/eth+avax/2-Contract-Management/README.md

 ## Instructions on how to run in local environment
 - Clone into your own machine
 - Change active directory to root folder
-- Run the command "npm i".
+- Run the command "npm i" in the terminal.
 This will install all necessary packages needed.
-- Open a new terminal, and then run `npx hardhat node`
+- Run `npx hardhat node` on the same terminal if the process of installing the react boilerplate + hardhat + other neeeded libraries is successful.
 - Open another new terminal, and in there run `npx hardhat run --network localhost scripts/deploy.js`
 - Open A third terminal, and in this terminal you can now start the front end by running `npm run dev`